 - An application form

-- A brief project overview describing the project or course of study that the applicant has undertaken with the Center for Health Equity
+- A brief project overview describing the project or course of study that the applicant has undertaken with the Center for Public Health Practice

-- Faculty contact information for the Center for Health Equity faculty member with which the applicant is working or studying (see list below).
+- Faculty contact information for the Center for Public Health Practice faculty member with which the applicant is working or studying (see list below).

 The project overview should be no longer than four typed pages, 12-point font, double-spaced.
 It should include the following sections: